ZupIT/beagle-docs/content/en/android/customization/custom-validator.md

 }
 ```

-- To send to `InputWidget` this validation, it is necessary to refer the given name to the annotation above `"text-is-not-blank"`in the component.
+- To send this validation to `InputWidget`, it is necessary to refer the given name to the annotation above `"text-is-not-blank"`in the component.
 Follow the example below:

 ```kotlin
 FormInput(